encryptogroup/ABY/README.md

 There are several compiler flags that can be set within `Makefile` for the ABY core and `Example_Makefile` for the ABY examples.
 There are severeal predefined optiones, that can be commented out as needed.

-#### Doxygen Documentation
+#### Developer Guide and Documentation
+We provide an extensive [developer guide](https://www.encrypto.informatik.tu-darmstadt.de/fileadmin/user_upload/Group_ENCRYPTO/code/ABY/devguide.pdf) with many examples and explanations of how to use ABY.

-See the [online doxygen documentation of ABY](http://encryptogroup.github.io/ABY/docs/index.html) for further information and comments on the code.
+Also, see the [online doxygen documentation of ABY](http://encryptogroup.github.io/ABY/docs/index.html) for further information and comments on the code.

 ### ABY Applications